Hornbill-Docs/data-imports-guide/data-imports-guide/users/google/configuration.md

   * `LogLevel` - The log level to apply to the output
   * `LogRetention` - The number of days to keep logs for

-#### Associating a Site to Hornbill User Accounts
+#### Associating a Location/Site to Hornbill User Accounts

-This utility has the ability to associate a Hornbill Site record to a user account based on the contents of a field.
+This utility has the ability to associate a Hornbill [Location](/esp-config/organizational-data/locations) record to a user account based on the contents of a field.
 This is achieved through a look-up, the mechanism of which is quite simple and works in the following manner:

 * The import reads the fields (template rules work) that is specified in the `Value` field.
 In the example shown, the `site` field is used.
-* It takes the content and tries to identify if there is an existing site record in Hornbill with a name that matches the value of the site. e.g. if the site field contained **Brussels**, the import would look for a Hornbill Site record with the name **Brussels**.
+* It takes the content and tries to identify if there is an existing location record in Hornbill with a name that matches the value of the site. e.g. if the site field contained **Brussels**, the import would look for a Hornbill Site record with the name **Brussels**.
-* If a match is found, the import will associate the user to the site.
+* If a match is found, the import will associate the user to the location.
-* If no site record is found, the import will move onto the next user.
+* If no location record is found, the import will move onto the next user.

 :::note
-The name of the Site record in Hornbill must match the value of the directory attribute specified.
+The name of the [Location](/esp-config/organizational-data/locations) record in Hornbill must match the value of the directory attribute specified.
 :::

-#### Associating a Group to Hornbill User Accounts
+#### Associating Organizational Groups to Hornbill User Accounts

-This utility has the ability to associate a Hornbill Organizational Group to a user account based on the contents of a fieldname.
+This utility has the ability to associate a Hornbill [Organizational Unit/Group](/esp-config/organizational-data/organization) to a user account based on the contents of a fieldname.
 This is achieved through a look-up, the mechanism of which is quite simple and works in the following manner:

 * The utility reads the attribute that is specified in the `Value` section.
 In the example shown, the department field is used.
 * It takes the content and tries to identify if there is a Hornbill Group that exists with a name that matches the value of the field name. e.g. if the department field contained **Accounting**, the utility would look for a Hornbill Organizational Group called **Accounting**.